onuratakan/LogicText/README.md

 ### 1. Preparing Data

-I firstly train GPT-2 is the OpenAI's generative machine learning (NLP) model.
+Training uses the GPT-2, OpenAI's generative machine learning (NLP) model, which needs a training corpus data.
 Training data is extracted using my other repository, [Gutenberg by Topic](https://github.com/cgokce/gutenberg_by_topic), with the *philosophy* keyword.

 If you want to train the model on your corpus, you can use the above repository to generate a book corpus of another genre or topic.